TL;DR — Key Takeaways

 Frequently Asked Questions (FAQ's)

-What are the types of HR policies every organization needs?
+What are the main types of HR policies every organization needs?

-The core types of hr policies include employment policies, leave and attendance policies, code of conduct, anti-harassment and POSH policy, remote work policy, data protection and IT acceptable use policy, and disciplinary and grievance policy.
-Industry, size, and geography will determine what additional policies are needed.
+The main types of HR policies include employment policies, leave and attendance policies, code of conduct, anti-harassment (POSH), remote work policies, data protection policies, and disciplinary procedures.

 What policies should HR have as a starting point?